garylkz/polyglot/README.md

 # Usage

 List of commands to run the file in its corresponding "mode".
- Do note that most example commands below is written for Bash.
+ Do note that most example commands below is written in Bash.

 ## Bash